natcap/invest.users-guide/source/en/ndr.rst

 Model parameter uncertainties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Uncertainties in input parameters can be characterized through a literature review (e.g. examining the distribution of values from different studies).
-One option to assess the impact of parameter uncertainties is to conduct local or global sensitivity analyses, with parameter ranges obtained from the literature (Hamel et al., 2015).
+One option to assess the impact of parameter uncertainties is to conduct local or global sensitivity analyses, with parameter ranges obtained from the literature (Redhead et al., 2018).
 Also see Hamel and Bryant 2017, which provides more general guidance for assessing uncertainty in ecosystem services analyses.
+Hamel et al. 2015 describes the process for the SDR model, which is similar to NDR.

 Model structural uncertainties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The InVEST model computes a nutrient mass balance over a watershed, subtracting nutrient losses (conceptually represented by the retention coefficients), from the total nutrient sources.
 Where relevant, it is possible to distinguish between surface and subsurface flow paths, adding three parameters to the model.
 In the absence of empirical knowledge, modelers can assume that the surface load and retention parameters represent both transport processes.
 Testing and calibration of the model is encouraged, acknowledging two main challenges:

  * Knowledge gaps in nutrient transport: although there is strong evidence of the impact of land use change on nutrient export, modeling of the watershed scale dynamics remains challenging (Breuer et al., 2008; Scanlon et al., 2007).
-Calibration is therefore difficult and not recommended without in-depth analyses that would provide confidence in model process representation (Hamel et al., 2015)
+Calibration is therefore difficult and not recommended without in-depth analyses that would provide confidence in model process representation (Redhead et al., 2018)

  * Potential contribution from point source pollution: domestic and industrial waste are often part of the nutrient budget and should be accounted for during calibration (for example, by adding point-source nutrient loads to modeled nutrient export, then comparing the sum to observed data).